Looking for ideas for baked potato toppings? Here are twelve budget ideas that are cheap, healthy and sure to please the whole family.

 - Preheat the oven to 200°C.

 - Wash and scrub your potatoes if necessary.
-Use potatoes that are around the same size so they cook at the same time.
+Use potatoes that are all a similar size so they cook at the same time.

 - Prick around your spuds a couple of times with a fork